simpleanalytics/blog/_posts/2022-01-07-why-simple-analytics-is-a-great-alternative-to-google-analytics.md

 #### 3.4 Hide referral spam

 Referral spam can cause your analytics to be inaccurate.
 With a click on a button, you can hide referral spam in your analytics.
 No need to build complex filters.

+#### 3.5 Import your data directly from Google

+Switching to a different product brings hassle.
+It takes time and there are always switching costs involved.
+We try to minimize the switching costs by making it possible to import your Google Analytics data directly into Simple Analytics.
+Your past data will be updated in the Simple Analytics dashboard, so you don’t have to start from scratch whenever you switch.

 ### 4\.
 Why do we care